cheerioskun/dotfiles/README.md

 The script will:
 1. Detect your OS (macOS or Linux)
 2. Install required tools via Homebrew (macOS) or apt/GitHub releases (Linux)
-3. Install antigen plugin manager
+3. Install zinit plugin manager
 4. Create symlinks for `~/.zshrc` and `~/.p10k.zsh`
 5. Set zsh as default shell (Linux only)